Live webinar: How to collect outstanding invoices before year-end

 Articles by: Amaya Woods

-Amaya Woods is the Head of Marketing at Chaser, responsible for creating strategies and educational content that help businesses tackle late payments and improve accounts receivable processes.
-With over five years of research into the challenges finance teams face, she has worked with hundreds of businesses to identify common pain points and promote solutions built on automation and AI.
-At Chaser, Amaya drives campaigns that combine thought leadership with practical tools, making it easier for finance professionals to manage receivables, communicate with customers, and maintain healthy cash flow.
-Her work covers a wide range of topics, from payment reminder strategies to process optimization, and is aimed at equipping businesses with actionable ways to reduce overdue invoices.
-Amaya’s role ensures Chaser’s resources are grounded in real-world challenges and deliver measurable value to its audience.
-Expert in: Accounts receivable challenges, B2B marketing, AI in finance, customer engagement, fintech content strategy.
+Amaya Woods is the Head of Marketing at Chaser, where she leads strategies and creates educational content to help businesses reduce late payments and improve their accounts receivable processes.
+With over five years of research into the challenges finance teams face, Amaya has worked with hundreds of businesses to uncover common pain points and highlight how automation and AI can make a real difference.
+At Chaser, she drives campaigns that blend thought leadership with practical tools, helping finance professionals manage receivables, communicate with customers, and maintain healthy cash flow.
+Her work spans topics such as payment reminder strategies, process optimization, and the use of AI in finance — all aimed at giving businesses actionable ways to cut down on overdue invoices.
+Amaya ensures that Chaser’s resources stay grounded in real-world challenges and deliver measurable value to its audience.
+Expertise: Accounts receivable challenges, B2B marketing, AI in finance, customer engagement, fintech content strategy

 What is accounts receivable insurance and how does it work?